10 of the Healthiest Items at Costco Right Now, Says Nutritionist

-All oats offer cholesterol-lowering benefits, but steel cut oats reign supreme because they’re the least processed type of oat.
+All oats offer cholesterol-lowering benefits, but steel-cut oats reign supreme because they’re the least processed type of oat.
 Due to being closer to their original plant form, they generally take ages to cook compared to rolled.
 Bob’s Red Mill has gone ahead and solved that problem by creating a quick-cooking version of this beneficial grain.
 Make a big batch to last the week, and breakfast couldn’t be easier.

 Whether you’re #teamPB or #teamAB, you have to admit that there are dozens of uses for almond butter.
 Whether it’s to make energy balls or stew, almond butter is a healthy source of vitamin E, fiber, and biotin.
 Costco’s almond butter contains nothing but roasted almonds, which is a wonderful change from brands that include added oil or sugar.

 Ginseng is a Chinese herb that has been studied for its uses in ailments from cancer to diabetes, and by purchasing it sliced, you’re just one teacup away from reaping its rewards.
-Costco’s Panax ginseng from Prince of Peace is American-grown on Winsconsin soil, which has the ideal conditions for the plant.
+Costco’s Panax ginseng from Prince of Peace is American-grown on Wisconsin soil, which has the ideal conditions for the plant.
 In addition to making tea, sliced ginseng can be added to broths, soups, and stews.

-Organic and unrefined, this virgin coconut oil is cold processed to assure that no nutrients are lost.
-Studies for using coconut oil have mixed results, but there is so much more to this lightly sweet cooking oil than whether or not it’s useful for dieting: It’’s rich in lauric acid, which is an easy source of energy for your body to use, and it has strong antimicrobial and antifungal properties.
+Organic and unrefined, this virgin coconut oil is cold-processed to assure that no nutrients are lost.
+Studies for using coconut oil have mixed results, but there is so much more to this lightly sweet cooking oil than whether or not it’s useful for dieting: It’s rich in lauric acid, which is an easy source of energy for your body to use, and it has strong antimicrobial and antifungal properties.
 Avoid cooking at high temperatures with it due to its low smoking point.

 The health benefits of turmeric may sound too good to be true for such a simple little spice, but they hold up to endless studies.
-Known for its potent anti-inflammatory compound, which is called curcumim, turmeric root has a mild, earthy flavor, and a vibrant golden-yellow color.
-Sold ground into powder, it couldn’t be easier to add a shake or spoonful into your dishes.
+Known for its potent anti-inflammatory compound, which is called curcumin, turmeric root has a mild, earthy flavor, and a vibrant golden-yellow color.
+Sold ground into powder, it couldn’t be easier to add a shake or spoonful to your dishes.
 Add it to your meals, throw it in a popsicle mix, or make a soothing beverage with cider vinegar and honey.

 Everywhere you turn these days, someone is talking about collagen, the protein that makes up our connective tissues.
 Taking collagen internally can help you both look and feel better, so it’s no wonder that it’s gained so much popularity.
 Vital Proteins collagen is available at Costco plain and natural, or with chocolate flavor added.
 You can use it to make muffins or protein bars, or just dissolve it in liquid like water, tea, or juice.
-In a twenty-four ounce container, you’ll have months worth of collagen recipe experiments to try.
+In a 24-ounce container, you’ll have months worth of collagen recipe experiments to try.